martinthomson/ietf-git-charter/README.md

 Milestones:

-Work practice description and policy document(s) sent to IESG - Aug 2019
+Work practice description and policy document(s) sent to IESG for publication as BCP - Aug 2019